scigeek72/Diffusion_and_Bayesian_Inference/README.md

 ## Diffusion_and_Bayesian_Inference
 This repo contains information regarding Diffusion Models and Bayesian Statistics

+A list of references are avialable in this github [repo](https://github.com/heejkoo/Awesome-Diffusion-Models#introductory-posts).
+- Note: Check out the section on **Introductory Posts**

 ## Books
 - [Bayesian Rules!
 An Introduction to Applied Bayesian Modeling](https://www.bayesrulesbook.com/) by Alicia Johnson et.al